Updated on October 15th, 2019

 Feeling more ambitious?
 For an unusual, Indiana Jones-meets-Disneyland experience, check out Xplor, a jungle theme park where you can zip-line, raft or swim through underground rivers in the Yucatan’s famous “cenote” caverns.
 At sister theme park Xcaret, you can visit a Mayan village and opt for wet-and-wild adventures like swimming with dolphins, stingrays and (gulp) sharks.
 But the biggest attraction for scuba divers is the Mesoamerican Barrier Reef, which extends more than 600 miles, from the northern tip of the Yucatan Peninsula to the Honduran Bay Islands.

-Bus tip: From Everything Playa del Carmen: Playa Del Carmen has two bus stations, one located on 5th Avenue corner Juarez Avenue and the other one is on 20th Avenue..
+Bus tip: Playa Del Carmen has two bus stations, one located on 5th Avenue corner Juarez Avenue and the other one is on 20th Avenue.
 Buses coming from Cancun and places along the coast, such as Tulum, arrive at the 5th Avenue Station, at the corner of Juárez Avenue.
 The other station on 20th Avenue services buses coming from destinations in the interior of the peninsula or out of state in general.
 Both stations have service going to the Cancun Airport.

 You’ll find the heart of the action at the Zona Hotelera (Hotel Zone), a narrow strip flanked by a lagoon on the west and the Caribbean on the east.
 It’s lined with mostly high-end hotels and hosts a cadre of party-hearty clubs, including the OTT Coco Bongo, with circus acts and a pulsating disco.